gustavo89587/detection-fidelity-score/README.md

 - **Drift** (adversary evolution)

 The goal is to ship detections that remain operationally reliable over time, with explicit validation gates and governance tiers — rather than maximizing coverage at the expense of analyst trust.

+## Maintainer

+Detection Fidelity Score (DFS) was originally formulated and is actively maintained by Gustavo Okamoto.

+Model evolution, specification updates, and structural refinements are managed through the official repository.

+DFS is intended as a long-term detection engineering discipline.

+DFS specification versions are maintained and published through this official repository.

+Any structural updates to the scoring model, degradation framework, or governance discipline will increment the specification version.

 © 2026 Gustavo Okamoto